Elevator Pitch

 Impact:

-• Achieved Replayability Goals: In follow-up tests, 10/12 of players said they wanted to play again even after losing because they felt they had a real chance to survive.
+10 out of 12 players said they wanted to play again even after losing, specifically because they felt they had a real chance to survive and that they had almost beaten the game.

 Pictures